rncyy/malody-ip-project/README.md

 ## Section 3: Sharing

-1. This is a private repository which means you are given special access to all of its resources.
+1. This is a pseudo-private repository which means you are given special access to all of its resources.
 Sharing links is strictly forbidden.
 1. Sharing charts outside the platform is allowed as long as you provide a link to this repository which is written below.

 `https://github.com/rncyy/malody-ip-project/`